Sazid60/Eventra-Backend/Readme.md

 #### Demo Video:

-Eventra is a full-featured backend for creating, discovering, joining, and managing events with a sophisticated event ecosystem.
-It supports three distinct roles (Admin, Host, Client) with fine-grained access controls, secure SSLCommerz payment processing, peer-to-peer reviews with host rating aggregation, comprehensive analytics dashboards, and multi-template email notifications.
-Features interest-based event personalization, real-time capacity management, transactional integrity for payments and bookings, and admin-driven approval workflows for hosts and events.
+Eventra is a full-featured backend for creating, discovering(mind like events), joining, and managing events with a sophisticated event ecosystem.
+It supports three distinct roles (Admin, Host, Client) with fine-grained access controls, secure SSLCommerz payment processing, peer-to-peer reviews with host rating aggregation, event income separation 10% admin and 90% host, comprehensive analytics dashboards,  all user management, all host management, host/ event application management and multi-template email notifications.
+Features interest-based event personalization, real-time event management, transactional integrity for payments and bookings, and admin-driven approval workflows for hosts and events.
 Built with TypeScript, Prisma/PostgreSQL, and modern Node.js best practices.

 ---